Urania: Differentially Private Insights into AI Use: Formal Problem and Preliminaries

 \section{Formal Problem and Preliminaries}

 We formalize the ``text summarization'' problem by describing the (i) {\em input} to the problem, (ii) desired {\em output}, and (iii) approaches that we use for measuring \emph{utility}.

-\paragraph{Input.} The input is a dataset of conversations $\bx=\{x_1,\ldots,x_n\}$, where each element $x_i$ represents a conversation between a user and an LLM.
+\paragraph{Input.} The input is a dataset $\bx=\{x_1,\ldots,x_n\}$ of conversations, where each element $x_i \in \cX$ represents a conversation between a user and an LLM.

-\paragraph{Output.} The desired output for our problem is $\bs = \{s_1, s_2, \ldots, s_m\} \in \cS^*$ consisting of \emph{summaries} $s_j \in \cS$.
+\paragraph{Output.} The desired output for our problem is $\bs = \{s_1, \ldots, s_k\}$, consisting of \emph{summaries} $s_j \in \cS$.
 The set $\cS$ is potentially infinite (e.g., the set of all strings in our case).
-The DP guarantee applies only to this output set s of summaries.
+The DP guarantee applies only to the release of this output set $\bs$ of summaries.

 \paragraph{Utility.} Evaluating the utility of privacy-preserving summaries presents unique challenges due to the unstructured nature of text data.
 For utility measurement purposes only, we produce a mapping $\varphi: \bx \to \bs$ so that $\varphi(x_i)$ is the summary with which the record $x_i$ is associated.
-Importantly, this mapping violates DP and is never returned—it serves solely as an internal mechanism for evaluation.
+Importantly, releasing this mapping would violate DP and hence is never returned---it serves solely as an internal mechanism for evaluation.

 Rather than defining an explicit utility function, we adopt a comparative evaluation framework that assesses utility across multiple dimensions: (i) Lexical and semantic content preservation, (ii) Topic coverage and representation, (iii) Embedding-based semantic similarity, (iv) LLM-based assessment.
 This multifaceted approach allows us to quantify the privacy-utility trade-off across different privacy parameter settings and implementation configurations.
 We defer the detailed discussion of these evaluations and their results to \secref{sec:utility}.